dandyo/nav-dropdown-arrow/README.md

 ## View Demo

-Click the link to view [demo](https://dandyo.github.io/nav-dropdown-arrow/).
+Click the link to view the [demo](https://dandyo.github.io/nav-dropdown-arrow/).